 Manufacturers can sell us poison sprays only if they convince us to see insects as a big threat.
 I hope you will instead see a kaleidoscopic diversity of insects in the backyard as the key to sustainable, chemical-free gardening—and a thing of beauty.

-It helps to remember that healthy plants may actually be stimulated by loss of up to ten percent of leaf mass to insect feeding.
+It helps to remember that healthy plants may actually be stimulated by the loss of up to ten percent of leaf mass to insect feeding.
 Remember as well that our great-grandparents grew lots of their own produce, thank you, long before poison merchants such as Monsanto and Cargill arrived on the scene.

 Vegetable gardening without pesticides is not a fairy tale, but a practical, effective program.
-I have used no broad spectrum pesticides whatever in my garden for well over two decades.
+I have used no broad-spectrum pesticides whatever in my garden for well over two decades.
 I still have problems with some insect species in some crops in some seasons.
 But every season, without exception, I grow more beautiful, residue-free produce than we can eat and give away.